Financial Aid Office

 - I have been chosen for verification.
 Why was I chosen, and what does that mean?

 Each year the U.S. Department of Education selects a group of applications for verification.
-The applicants selected must submit certain documents to the financial aid office at CSU.
-These documents may include, but are not limited to, a copy of your (and your parents’) federal tax returns, W-2 forms and the verification worksheet, which is available on your Financial Aid LIVE, under the “Forms” tab.
+The applicants selected must submit certain documents before their financial aid can be confirmed.
 These documents are used to ensure that the information on your FAFSA is accurate and that you are getting the aid for which you are eligible.
-If there are discrepancies between your verification documents and your FAFSA, the CSU Financial Aid Office will make the corrections.
+If you were selected for verification by the Department of Education, you will need to complete verification through Inceptia’s Verification Gateway.
+You will be contacted by Inceptia if you need to submit paperwork through the Verification Gateway.
+Our office will track for the “Verification Completed by Inceptia” Document on your Financial Aid LIVE account under the Documents tab.
 THIS CAN CHANGE YOUR FINANCIAL AID PACKAGE.
 Important points to remember about verification:

 - Provide honest and accurate information to prevent becoming ineligible for any financial aid.